ska-sa/spead2/doc/py-ibverbs.rst

 ===================
 Receiver performance can be significantly improved by using the Infiniband Verbs API instead of the BSD sockets API.
-This is currently only tested on Linux with Mellanox ConnectX®-3 and ConnectX®-5 NICs.
+This is currently only tested on Linux with ConnectX®-5 NICs.
 It depends on device managed flow steering (DMFS).

 There are a number of limitations in the current implementation: